So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 But when crisis hits you'll be so grateful for extra hands.

-Had volunteer get injured during event setup.
-If we'd only had minimum number of people we would've been screwed.
+Had a volunteer get injured during event setup.
+If we'd only had the minimum number of people we would've been screwed.
 Since we had extras we could cover her responsibilities without anyone being overwhelmed.

 Extra volunteers can also handle unexpected things.
 Kid gets sick and needs to go home?
 Someone walks them to parents.
 Registration line gets backed up?
 Someone jumps in to help.